Information for First Responders

 - Provides inappropriate responses to simple questions, or does not respond at all

-- May have a blank facial expression or one that is inappropriate to the situation
+- Has a blank facial expression or one that is inappropriate to the situation

 - Is dressed inappropriately, perhaps overdressed in the summer months or underdressed during cold weather